 Consider the subspace $\cF_k = {\rm span}\,\{h_{k1}, h_{k2},h_{k3},h_{k4}\}$, $k\in\dZ$, of $L^2(\dS^1;\dC^4)$.
 Now, we have the decomposition

 and the isomorphism

 By the spectral theorem the family of eigenfunctions of $\wt{\sfT}_k$ constructed in Proposition~\ref{prop:model_Dirac} upon normalization constitutes an orthonormal basis in the Hilbert space $L^2(\cI_\omg;\sin\tt\dd\tt;\dC^4)$.
 In view of the orthogonal decomposition~\eqref{eq:ortho} and the isomorphism~\eqref{eq:isomorph} we can construct an orthonormal basis in the Hilbert space $L^2(\cM_\omg;\sin\tt\dd\tt\dd\phi;\dC^4)$ by transplanting the basis of normalized eigenfunctions of $\wt{\sfT}_k$ into the respective fiber $L^2(\cI_\omg;\sin\tt\dd\tt)\otimes\cF_k$ in the decomposition~\eqref{eq:ortho}.
-To this aim we define the following discrete subsets of the real axis:
+To this aim recall the definition of the following discrete subsets of the real axis:

 Let us introduce the following two-component functions $\{\Phi_{k,\lm}^\pm\}_{k\in\dZ,\lm\in\cZ_k}$ on $\cM_\omg$